 - The TFs may also be asked for opinions on waterfowl management issues (for example, preferences for alternative bag restrictions on scaup) and used as a sounding board of hunter interests and concerns.

-Results and Success of the Task Forces
+Results of the Task Forces

 - Almost all TF members have indicated they have gained much from the opportunity to serve.
 Most have also felt they have learned from the face to face discussions with other TF members and they are now aware of and understand the desires of hunters from other areas of the zone.